 When trying to conceive, you should predict and confirm successful ovulation in order to complete the ovulation puzzle.

-When trying to conceive, it’s important to have as much information about ovulation as possible, including timing and quality.
+When trying to conceive, it’s important to have as much information about ovulation as possible, including timing and health.
 This is why you should confirm successful ovulation.
 Successful ovulation refers to an ovulatory event in which post-ovulation hormone levels remain elevated for a long enough period of time to allow for the best possible chance at conception.
 “Unsuccessful” ovulation can make it more difficult to successfully conceive.

 Luckily, you can track successful ovulation with Proov PdG tests!
 Proov is the first and only FDA-cleared PdG test kit for ovulation confirmation at home.
 PdG is the urine metabolite of progesterone and only rises when progesterone is also elevated.